woodstockcs/prog-unit-aframe/what-is-vr.md

 2. Open the course called _WCS Introduction to Virtual Reality_.
 3. Do the four lessons in _Chapter 1.1 What is VR_, and while you are on the video (1.1.1) and the example (1.1.4), ✏ take notes on the main points and things to remember in the A-Frame Workbook.
 You will be able to use your A-Frame Workbook in all the Mastery Checks for this unit.

+__🥳 Should Do__:

+Color, cut, and assemble a paper cube.
+Find the cube-making supplies in the classroom.

+OR

+Make something in Tilt Brush in the VR Room.

 ## ⭐ Mastery Check ⭐
 Ask Mr. Smith for a paper copy of the _Mastery Check_ for this lesson, fill it out, and hand it back to Mr. Smith when you're done.